Saturday Night Live season 1

 Martha Reeves performs "(Your Love Keeps Lifting Me) Higher and Higher" and "Silver Bells".
 The Stylistics performed the song "You Make Me Feel Brand New".

-Candice Bergen appeared in "The Land of Gorch" sketch where she attends King Ploobis's Christmas party while the guests that he had invited are attending the Killer Bees' Christmas party.
-Bergen performed the song "Winter Wonderland" with the cast.
+Candice Bergen appears in "The Land of Gorch" sketch where she attends King Ploobis' Christmas party while the guests that he had invited are attending the Killer Bees' Christmas party.
+Bergen

 Martha Reeves performs "(Your Love Keeps Lifting Me) Higher and Higher" and "Silver Bells".
 The Stylistics performed the song "You Make Me Feel Brand New".

-Candice Bergen appeared in "The Land of Gorch" sketch where she attends King Ploobis's Christmas party while the guests that he had invited are attending the Killer Bees' Christmas party.
-Bergen performed the song "Winter Wonderland" with the cast.
+Candice Bergen appears in "The Land of Gorch" sketch where she attends King Ploobis' Christmas party while the guests that he had invited are attending the Killer Bees' Christmas party.
+Bergen

 Martha Reeves performs "(Your Love Keeps Lifting Me) Higher and Higher" and "Silver Bells".
 The Stylistics performed the song "You Make Me Feel Brand New".

-Candice Bergen appeared in "The Land of Gorch" sketch where she attends King Ploobis's Christmas party while the guests that he had invited are attending the Killer Bees' Christmas party.
-Bergen performed the song "Winter Wonderland" with the cast.
+Candice Bergen appears in "The Land of Gorch" sketch where she attends King Ploobis' Christmas party while the guests that he had invited are attending the Killer Bees' Christmas party.
+Bergen

 9